James Irwin Jr

 Geneva says that James came to America with his brother George when George was 16 years old.
 She never said why she believed this.
 So far I have not been able to locate them on any ships passenger lists.
 I have found Jameses and Georges but none traveling together.

-Birth*1789 He was born in 1789 at County Cork??, Ireland, Birth in County Cork from Geneva Stech who never said where she got that idea.
+Birth*1789 James Irwin Jr was born in 1789 at County Cork??, Ireland, Birth in County Cork from Geneva Stech who never said where she got that idea.

-Marriage*22 May 1815 He married Nancy Ann Harrell, daughter of (__________) Harrell and (__________) (__________), on 22 May 1815 at Butler Co., Ohio, Have marriage record "Married on the 22d day of May 1815 by Matthew Huston Esquire on of the Justices assigned to keep the peace in the county aforesaid, James Irwin Junr to Nancy Herral."
+Marriage*22 May 1815 He married Nancy Ann Harrell, daughter of John Harrell and Abigail Weekly, on 22 May 1815 at Butler Co., Ohio, "Married on the 22d day of May 1815 by Matthew Huston Esquire on of the Justices assigned to keep the peace in the county aforesaid, James Irwin Junr to Nancy Herral."

 Possible but ages aren't quite right - Orange Twn, Fayette Co IN pg 171 - 3m0-5 2m5-10 1m15-20 1m50-60 1f0-5 1f10-15 1f40-50.